 If you do not meet the requirements of the assignment, you will be informed which requirements were not met and you will receive no XP.
 However, you may continue to modify and resubmit your assignment until you pass, or until the final deadline, whichever comes first.
-The final deadline is Tuesday, December 8th, at 23:55 no re-submissions will be accepted after that time.
-See Assignment Schedule below.
+The strict final deadline is Wednesday, December 8th, at 23:55, no re-submissions will be accepted after that time (see Assignment Schedule below).
+Any remaining failing submissions will be graded on a standard 0-100% scale for partial XP.